Anna Fedorova: Early life

 Fedorova was born in Kyiv, Ukrainian SSR.
 Both her mother, Tatiana Abayeva, and father, Boris Fedorov, were concert musicians, scholars, and teachers.
 From the time she was two years old, she had always wanted to become a pianist.
 She began playing at the age of five.
 She gave her first public recital when she was six, and she gave her national debut at the age of seven, at the National Philharmonic Society of Ukraine.

 Regarding her early childhood, Fedorova has said that, with both parents being professional pianists, there was always "the sound of the piano in the house".
 Her parents gave her lessons, and she said "they were decisive for my musical development".

 Education

 In 2008, Fedorova graduated from the Lysenko Musical College for gifted children.
 As a student, she was the recipient of The President of the Ukraine Scholarship during 2003–2008.

-Outside her native Ukraine, Fedorova studied under Leonid Margarius at The International Piano Academy, which is a school of advanced piano performance specialization located in Imola, Italy.
+Outside her native Ukraine, Fedorova studied under Leonid Margarius at The International Piano Academy, a school of advanced piano performance specialization located in Imola, Italy.

 Fedorova also studied at the Royal College of Music in London under Norma Fisher.
 She was a recipient of the Big Give full tuition scholarship.

 She has also received artistic guidance from world-renowned pianists such as Alfred Brendel, Menahem Pressler, and András Schiff.